kxpler442b/kxpler442b/README.md

-👋 Hello!
-I’m Benjamin, and I currently study Cyber Security at De Montfort University.
-My interests include web application development and how to keep them secure in a constantly evolving space.
+Hello!
+My name is Benjamin, and I recently completed my BSc (Hons.)
+Cyber Security degree at De Montfort University Leicester.
+I have a passion for cyber security and I am always expanding my knowledge to keep up with the ever-changing landscape.